Green Homes Grant

 How can I claim the Green Homes Grant vouchers?

-The advice is to get in quickly to be able to book a qualified installer, as the voucher will need to be redeemed and the work scheduled to be completed by 31st March 2022.
+The advice is to get in quickly to be able to book a qualified installer.
+If you have already been issued a voucher, you can still use it to get the work done but the voucher will need to be redeemed and the work scheduled to be completed by 31st March 2022.

 What home improvements are covered?